SAP/ui5-webcomponents/docs/5-development/3-component.md

 }
 ```

-By specifying the `renderer` option, you can choose the rendering engine that best suits your component's needs.

 ### template
-This option accepts a template in a type that your defined renderer will understand.
+This option accepts a template in a format that your defined renderer will understand.

 ```ts
 import UI5Element from "@ui5/webcomponents-base/dist/UI5Element.js";